LankanHawkeye/BEAR/README.md

 	bash ./run_step_4_clfEvaluation_without_bootstrapping.sh

 Output files:
 A. Location: --> ./pipe_step_4_clf/result_classifier_evalutions/

    Description:

    This folder will contain three PDF image files.
 They are graphs of AUC values progressively calculated over the ranks (X axis) from top ranks to low ranks.
 Y axis represent the AUC value reported.

-		B: Location: --> ./pipe_step_4_clf/result_auc_for_each_position/
+B. Location: --> ./pipe_step_4_clf/result_auc_for_each_position/

    Description:

    This folder will contain a text file with file names and AUC values.